microsoft/pxt-adafruit/docs/device/servo.md

 It is very **important** to ensure that there is a good connection between the 2 cables.
 If the connection is weak, the microservo will not receive enough current and it will not work.
-If you have access to a soldering iron, we strongly recommend to solver this connection.
+**If you have access to a soldering iron, we strongly recommend to solder this connection.**

 ### ~